-A Victorian and interwar extension of Croydon, which lies to the west
+A Victorian and interwar extension of Croydon, which lies to its west

 Although there is no record of Addiscombe’s existence before the 13th century, it may take its name from the same landowner who earlier gave his name to Addington.